Dev DD

 Dev DD is a 2017 Hindi web series, conceptualised and produced by Shobha Kapoor and Ekta Kapoor for Balaji Telefilms.
 It is directed by Ken Ghosh, for video on demand platform ALTBalaji.
 The web series released on 21 April 2017.
 It stars Asheema Vardaan, Sanjay Suri, Akhil Kapur, Rumana Molla, Rashmi Agdekar, and Sandeep Pandey in lead roles.
-This web series is a reinterpretation of the novel Devdas written by Sarat Chandra Chattopadhyay.
+This web series is a reinterpretation of the 1917 Bengali novel Devdas written by Sarat Chandra Chattopadhyay.
 Dev DD is about a young modern woman who is trying her best to break the concept about how Indian women are supposed to be.
 All the eleven episodes of this series are available on the ALTBalaji and its associated websites.

 Dev DD 2 (season 2) is directed by Samar Iqbal and Harsh Dedhia.
 It was released on 20 February 2021 at ALTBalaji & ZEE5 digitally.
 It stars Sanjay Suri, Asheema Vardaan, Aman Uppal, Rashmi Agdekar, Nauheed Cyrusi, Rumana Molla, Suneel Sihna, and Deepika Amin as lead roles.
 Season 2 contains 17 episodes, and it is about homophobia, sexism, and feminism.